wp-plugins/rootspersona/readme.txt

 5. Lots of options for customization

 == Changelog ==
+= 3.0.2 =
+* fix issue with mysql connections and families
+* fix issue with parental links when mysql connections needed
+* enhanced debug output with error_log even when xdebug not active

 = 3.0.1 =
 * Added System of Record support, including adding and editing persons
 * Better handling of surname slashes to avoid mushed names